calderon/blog/README.md

 This project is made to complete all [#100daysOfGatsby](https://www.gatsbyjs.org/blog/100days) challenges, creating my personal site in the process and improving my development skills on [Gatsby](https://www.gatsbyjs.org) & [React](reactjs.org/).

-It is automatically deployed and published to [danielcalderon.netlify.com](https://danielcalderon.netlify.com/) by using github actions.
+It is automatically deployed and published to [danielcalderon.dev](https://danielcalderon.dev) by using [netlify](https://www.netlify.com/).

-Not everything on this project is included in #100DaysOfGatsby challenges.
-If you want, you can keep up to date with the progress of this project by following the [issues](https://github.com/calderon/blog/issues).
+Not everything included on this repository is related with #100DaysOfGatsby challenges.
+You can keep up to date with the progress of this project by following the [issues](https://github.com/calderon/blog/issues).

 🧐 I'm also in [twitter](https://twitter.com/calderon) and [linkedin](https://www.linkedin.com/in/danielcalderon/).